dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ### Terminology

 * A _workflow_ is a set of instructions for FOLIO and/or human users, expressing how to carry out a task.
 In v1, we will author these by hand, and in v2 there will be an editor.
-Either way, except when being edited, these are static, like classes in objct-oriented programs.
+Either way, except when being edited, these are static, like classes in object-oriented programs.

 * A _workflow instance_ is a specific running instance of a workflow.
-It has parameters that may be set when it's started (e.g. the title of a book to order) and its own state that changes as the task progresseds (e.g. the status of an ongoing order).
-It resembles and instance of class in an objct-oriented program.
+It has parameters that may be set when it's started (e.g. the title of a book to order) and its own state that changes as the task progresses (e.g. the status of an ongoing order).
+It resembles and instance of class in an object-oriented program.

 * A _job_ is a simpler term for a workflow instance.